Margam Castle: History

 Christopher Rice Mansel Talbot succeeded his father in 1813 at the age of ten.
-Enriched by the development of Port Talbot in the early 19th century, and after making a Grand Tour of Europe as a young man, Talbot returned to south Wales and from 1830 re-established Margam as his main seat.
-A new house, Margam Castle was designed in a Tudor Gothic style by the architect Thomas Hopper (1776–1856), with Edward Haycock Snr (1790–1870) as supervisory architect, and designer of parts of the interior and exterior of the house, the stables, terraces and lodges.
+Enriched by the development of Port Talbot in the early 19th century, and after making a Grand Tour of Europe as a young man, Talbot returned to South Wales and from 1830 re-established Margam as his main seat.
+A new house, Margam Castle was designed by the architect Thomas Hopper (1776–1856), with Edward Haycock Snr (1790–1870) as supervisory architect, and designer of parts of the interior and exterior of the house, the stables, terraces and lodges.

 Talbot also took a keen interest in the project, encouraging his architects to borrow elements from Lacock Abbey in Wiltshire (ancestral home of the Talbots and home to his cousin William Henry Fox Talbot) and Melbury House in Dorset (home of his mother's family, the Fox-Strangways, Earls of Ilchester).
 William Henry Fox Talbot was a frequent visitor to Margam, and the castle featured as an image in some of his early photographic experiments.
 Margam's links with photography also include being the location of the earliest known Welsh photograph, a daguerreotype of the castle taken on 9 March 1841 by the Reverend Calvert Richard Jones.

 After the death of Emily Charlotte Talbot, the daughter of its first owner, the castle passed to her nephew and continued to be used by the Talbot family until 1941, when it was sold.
 David Evans-Bevan, who bought it, found it too large to live in, but could not find any public organisation interested in taking it on, and it fell into disrepair.
 For many years it belonged to the local authority, but was not open to the public.
 In 1977, a fire caused substantial damage, and it was only after this that a restoration project began in earnest.

+In December 1997, following the success of the devolution referendum, the castle was one of the proposed sites for the location of the new Welsh Parliament building.
+A bid proposed by Neath Port Talbot Council, which, if successful, would have likely meant extensive renovations to the historic structure in order to locate a debating chamber and several offices for the Welsh Government, the First Minister and their cabinet.
+However, following the shortlist selection by the government, the bid was rejected.

-Today Margam Castle is in the care of Neath Port Talbot County Borough Council.
+Margam Castle is in the care of Neath Port Talbot County Borough Council.
+The credulous suggest it may have ghosts.

-Reputed hauntings

-The castle is reputedly haunted.
-In 2019, paranormal investigators from American television series Paranormal Lockdown visited the castle; the resulting investigations became an episode of the show's third season.